Solutions for aged care services

 Email Reference: Aged Care Risk and Compliance Platform

-Partner Seeking: Aged care providers — residential, home care, or mixed providers across Australia, with a focus on South Australia and Victoria, but open to all states/territories.
+Partner Seeking: Aged care providers — residential, home care, or mixed providers across Australia, with a focus on South Australia and Victoria, but open Australia-wide.

 To partner with: Technology provider